Shakil57375/code_Clause_clone/README.md

 ## additional features

-You guys give me task to implement
+    --You guys give me task to implement
     * Header: Responsive navigation, logo, search bar.
     * Hero: Visually appealing with a background image or video, heading, subheading, and CTA button.
     * Features: Highlight key features with icons and descriptions.